Prompt Estimation from Prototypes for Federated Prompt Tuning of Vision Transformers: Proposed Method: Prompt Estimation from Prototypes- Federated Prompt Tuning ( )

 } We consider a federated learning setup with $n$ clients coordinated by a central server, where each client's data is drawn from a distinct distribution $\mathcal{D}_k$.
 Following VPT~\citep{vpt_jia2022visual}, we assume each client uses a pre-trained ViT-B/16 as its local model architecture.
 We introduce Shared Prompts and Class-Contextualized Mixed Prompts (\ouralgo).
-Also, by utilizing the information in the local class priors and the global class prototypes, we softly combine the class-specific prompts, leading to per-client customization while sharing the global class-specific prompts.
+Also, by utilizing the information in the local class priors and the global class prototypes, we softly combine the class-specific prompts, leading to per-client customization while sharing the global class-specific prompts. {A highlevel overview of our method is shown in Algorithm.\ref{alg:pseudocode}}.